Spatial-Language Attention Policies for Efficient Robot Learning: Approach

 \subsection{Relative Action Module}

 The relative action module relies on the interaction point predicted by the classifier and operates on a cropped point cloud, $x_R$, around this point to predict the actions associated with this sequence.
 As in the interaction prediction module, the model uses a cascade of modified \textit{set abstraction} layers as the backbone to compute a multi-resolution encoding feature over the cropped point cloud.
-We train three multi-head regressors (described further below) over these features to predict the actions, $\{a_a, a_i, a_d\}$ for the overall task (see Fig.~\ref{fig:regression_model}).
-Positions and orientations associated with the interaction action generally tend to be much closer to the crop-center thus we train one model per action to encourage each action to be learned according to its own distribution.
+We train three multi-head regressors (described further below) over these features to predict the actions for the overall task.
+Specifically, $\pi_R$ has three heads, one for each component of the relative action space: gripper activation $g$, position offset $\delta p$, and orientation $q$.
+Our LSTM-based architecture (details in~\ref{app:APM-LSTM}) can predict skills with variable number of actions (3,4 in our experiments).

 Also note that the cropped input point-cloud is not perfectly centered at the ground truth interaction point $\hat{p_I}$, but rather with some noise added: $\hat{p_I}' = \hat{p_I} + \mathcal{N}(0,\sigma)$.
 This is done to force the action predictor to be robust to sub-optimal interaction point predictions by the interaction predictor module during real-world roll-outs.

-Specifically, $\pi_R$ has three heads, one for each component of the relative action space: gripper activation $g$, position offset $\delta p$ and orientation $q$.
-Thus for each part of the action sequence, the keyframe position is calculated as: $ p = p_I + \delta p$.
+Thus, for each part of the action sequence, the keyframe position is calculated as: $ p = p_I + \delta p$.
 When acting, the robot will move to $(p, q)$ via a motion planner, and then will send a command to the gripper to set its state to $g$.